-If the answer to any of the questions is 'yes', a written record should be made using the Record of Physical Intervention sheets and all other notes taken at the time are to be kept.
+If the answer to any of the questions is 'yes', a written record should be made using the school's method of recording such incidents as outlined in section 9 above.
+Intervention sheets and all other notes taken at the time are to be kept.

-In all instances of the use of physical restraint, parents will be informed the same day, by phone, and invited into the school to discuss the incident unless to do so would result in significant harm to the pupil, in which case, the incident will be reported to the Social Care Team at the Local Authority.
+In all instances of the use of physical restraint, parents will be informed the same day, by phone, and invited into the school to discuss the incident unless to do so would result in significant harm to the pupil, in which case, the incident will be reported to the Safeguarding Hub at the Local Authority.